filipius/JakartaEE-book-code/README.md

 # JakartaEE-book-code
-Source Code for the book
+Source Code for the book Jakarta EE in Practice.